B.F.A. in architecture

 § Undergraduate students must pass all architecture design studio courses with a grade of "C" or better.

-** Choose one of the following: ARCH 714 Advanced Parametric Design and Generative Modeling Strategies for the Building Arts, ARCH 715 Construction Management, ARCH 728 Architectural Craft and Tectonics, ARCH 730 Architecture Design Management, ARCH 735 Site Plan Design and Development, ARCH 736 Applied Structures, ARCH 743 Algorithmic Form, ARCH 755 Comprehensive Structural Design, ARCH 760 Sustainable Design, ARCH 772 Master Builder, ARCH 781 Landscape Design, or ELDS 745 Digital Prototyping and Fabrication Methods.
+†† Choose one of the following: ARCH 714 Advanced Parametric Design and Generative Modeling Strategies for the Building Arts, ARCH 715 Construction Management, ARCH 728 Advanced Tectonics in Architecture, ARCH 736 Complex Structural Applications, ARCH 760 Sustainable Design, or ELDS 745 Digital Prototyping and Fabrication Methods for Building Design.

-†† The focused elective is assigned to coincide with the content of ARCH 747 Graduate Architecture Studio IV.
+‡‡ The focused elective is assigned to coincide with the content of ARCH 747 Graduate Architecture Studio IV: Interdisciplinary Focus.

-Students may not progress into the design studio sequence until they have successfully completed DSGN 225 Architectural Fundamentals Studio III, and then only upon faculty recommendation and approval by the chair of the department and the dean of the School of Building Arts.
+Students may not progress into the architecture design studio sequence until they have successfully completed DSGN 225 Architectural Fundamentals Studio III: Spatial Relationships and Human Response, and then only upon faculty recommendation and approval by the chair of the department and the dean of the School of Building Arts.

 Consult your faculty adviser in selecting elective courses.